Kraligor/ardupilot_wiki/common/source/docs/common-taulabs-sparky2.rst

 .. note::

-   Support for the TauLabs Sparky2 is available with Copter-3.6.0 (and higher)
+   Support for the TauLabs Sparky2 is available with Copter-3.6.0 (and higher).
+Firmware must be flashed in DFU-mode (short SBL pads) via external tool (e.g. Betaflight).

 Specifications
 ==============